Subscribe to the Newsletter

 Thinking of it in modern ‘Western’ terms, your seed of potential takes on its inheritance only when worked on by its environment which, initially, is the womb.
 After you emerge, it manages the interaction with your external environment.
 A seed needs a space, water, earth, sunshine and time to sprout and grow.

 Fundamentally your strength to survive depends on your Jing essence.
 As you use it, you grow, mature and eventually decline.
 It carries you through all the stages of life and its development.
-As it gets used up, you show signs of aging.
+As it gets used up, you show signs of ageing.

 Severe or protracted illness is something else.
 Very high fevers, especially in babies or children, can use it up fast, because they can’t take in enough food to replace the energy deployed to maintain the fever.
 That energy comes from somewhere else – their Jing supply.

-Protracted disease or illness that lays waste to you also draws heavily on it.
-Although I'm not sure this is how the ancient Chinese thought about it, my understanding is this:
+Although I’m not sure this is how the ancient Chinese thought about it, my understanding is this:

 Here I’ve used the idea of illness, but you should now see why the same applies to any kind of overuse of Jing, as from taking stimulants, from severe strain, from having too many babies close together without recovering between them, and so on.